raquel2344/raquel2344/README.md

 Student at Houston Community College
 ------------------------------------

 I am currently learning Artificial Intelligent at HCC and really enjoying the topic of Machine Learning.
 My student and career goal is to implement my education in ML into a working environment one day.
-Your support in contuing my education in greatly appreciated.
+Your support in continuing my education in greatly appreciated.
 Thank you, Universe, for this opportunity.

 * 🌍  I'm based in Houston, TX
 * ✉️  You can contact me at [raquel2344@gmail.com](mailto:raquel2344@gmail.com)